 Here’s our definitive guide to enjoying all that Albany has to offer:

 SEE & DO

 Albany was home to this country’s last operating Whaling Station, and it’s not hard to see why.
-The area plays host to Humpback and Southern Right whale migrations from May to October every year, with fantastic viewing spots all along the coast line of the area.
+The area is fantastic for whale watching, playing host to Humpback and Southern Right whale migrations from May to October every year, with fantastic viewing spots all along the coast line of the area.
 King George Sound is a busy area for calving Southern Right Whales and resting Humpbacks, while there are also plenty of tour operators who’ll take you out on a boat to get closer to the action.

 National ANZAC Centre

 The National ANZAC Centre is a state-of-the-art museum blending multimedia, interactive exhibits and historical artefacts examining the Australian and New Zealand forces that served in World War I. As a visitor you’ll assume the identity of one of 32 actual service men or women, and follow their experience of the Great War right up until a fate you’ll only discover at the end – a haunting, magical experience.

 Overlooking the Princess Royal Harbour, the Museum Of The Great Southern is another great stop-in for history buffs, featuring exhibitions, public programs, educational programs and information on the unique natural and social history of the region.
 It also shares stories of the Menang Noongar people and the early settlers and convicts, along with a look at the region’s unique natural landscape, flora and fauna.

 A one-of-a-kind experience, give yourself a few hours to tackle the immense, in tact whale processing facility and whale chasing ship!
 It’s the remnants of the last whaling company to cease operations in Australia, Cheynes Beach Whaling Company, which ceased operations in 1978.